-Brainscape's adaptive web and mobile flashcards platform provides the perfect complement to the above language learning strategies.
-Our marketplace contains study materials for dozens of languages, created by top students and professors around the word and, in a few cases, by expert publishers working directly with Brainscape.
+Brainscape's adaptive web and mobile flashcards platform provide the perfect complement to the above language learning strategies.
+Our marketplace contains study materials for dozens of languages, created by top students and professors around the world and, in a few cases, by expert publishers working directly with Brainscape.

 Brainscape's foreign language flashcards are neatly divided into Subjects and Decks that correspond to the ways that a learner might need to study them.
 Our adaptive learning engine makes it easy to review your vocab, verbs, phrases, and grammar in exactly the pattern your brain needs, for maximum memory retention.
 And most of the flashcards have audio accompaniments as well!

 Brainscape helps you practice languages more efficiently than other apps, by using our unique Confidence-Based Repetition (CBR) technology.
 This combines three key mental activities into one optimized stream of learning.